 Consider the set \(A=\bigcup_{\mathfrak{a}\in E}\mathfrak{a}\).
 Then every cardinal \(\mathfrak{a}\in E\) is a subset of \(A\).

-By the well-ordering principle, there exists a well-ordering on this set.
-Denote it by \(\leq\).
-Also, every subset of \(A\) is equipotent to a segment of \(A\) (Proposition in Review).
-Thus for every cardinal \(\mathfrak{a}\), the set of segments of \(A\) that are equipotent to it is non-empty, and by the well-orderedness of \(A^\*\), there exists a least element.
+By the well-ordering principle, there exists a well-ordering on this set; denote it by \(\leq\).
+Moreover, every subset of \(A\) is equipotent to a segment of \(A\) (Proposition in Review).
+Thus for every cardinal \(\mathfrak{a}\), the set of segments of \(A\) equipotent to it is non-empty, and by the well-orderedness of \(A^*\), there exists a least element.
 Denote this element by \(\varphi(\mathfrak{a})\).

 References